schulke-214/schulke-214/README.md

 The _black boxes_ of computer science are fascinating me - i like to research and hack on things which are a bit more unusual than todo apps (compiler, window manager, emulators..).
 Everything that has to do with hardware, language design, math & operating systems is just blowing my mind.

 - 🔭 I’m currently working on [yoga](https://github.com/schulke-214/yogawm) (a rust window manager library)
-- 🌱 I’m currently learning theoretical informatics, mathematics and operating systems
+- 🌱 I’m currently learning more about theoretical informatics, mathematics and operating systems
 - 💬 Ask me about: rust, linux and web stuff
 - 📫 How to reach me: [hello@maximilianschulke.com](mailto:hello@maximilianschulke.com)
 - ⚡ Fun fact: I like skateboarding 🛹